pqpq17/MMA/README.md

 ![](pics/workflow.png)

-## Data
+## Dataset

-Please check the Drive: xxx
+Please check the Google Drive: https://drive.google.com/file/d/1zHmIb7Ej3lb3z6KO_pT9IfX0YBZJapFF/view?usp=sharing

+Note that Our dataset is currently undergoing ethical review by the hospital.
+It will be made the whole dataset publicly available once the review process is completed.

-## Implementations
+## Implementation

 Coming soon.

-## Note

-Our dataset is currently undergoing ethical review by the hospital.
-It will be made publicly available once the review process is completed.
+# Contribution

+Please raise an issue if you need help, any contributions are welcomed.